Richard M. Nolen Founding Shareholder

 After growing up in a military family as the third of four sons of a Navy pilot, Richard began practicing law in Alabama following law school, before settling in Georgia.

-Richard and his wife, a lawyer and CPA, have a son in college and a daughter in high school.
+Richard and his wife, a lawyer and CPA, have a daughter and son, both of whom are college students.

 - J.D., University of Alabama School of Law, 1984